frederickfogerty/755-a1/README.md

 ## Usage

 The command line for this project uses flags to specify what type of data should be processed, and what type of model should be used.

 The CLI can be run with `./cli.py` if python3 is on the PATH and if `cli.py` has the +x permission.
 Otherwise, `python3 cli.py` can be used.

 An explanation of the parameters allowed can be shown using `./cli.py -h`.

-A sample output is provided below, but the CLI have been updated since then.
+A sample output is provided below, but the CLI may have been updated since then.

 ```
 usage: cli.py [-h] -t
               {regression,ridge,perceptron,svm,decision_trees,nearest_neighbour,bayes,all}